 “From the age of 3 my daughter Maya could use an iPhone.
 For her the technology was like a pencil, just another everyday tool to be used.
 Born into this world, for her, the digital revolution and the speed of technological development is not yet apparent.”
-Luke Jerram
+Says Luke.

-This project has stemmed from Jerram’s ongoing research of visual perception and optical illusions.
+This project has stemmed from Luke’s ongoing research of visual perception and optical illusion.
 The fact that he is colourblind has given him a natural interest in exploring “the edges of perception”.

 Consider this artwork in relation to The New Aesthetic

-Read an academic paper on pixilated face recognition
+Read an academic paper on pixelated face recognition

 “I had the idea to create pixelated sculptures about 10 years ago.
 Back then I tried to make the artworks using cubes of painted wood, but the results were disappointing.
-The opportunity arose this year to make an artwork for Bristol Temple Quarter using more up to date technologies, which a decade ago weren’t financially accessible”.
+The opportunity arose this year to make an artwork for Bristol Temple Quarter using more up to date technologies, which weren’t financially accessible a decade ago”.

-Printing was completed at the Centre for Fine Print Research (CFPR), University of West of England where Luke Jerram is a Senior Research Fellow.
+Printing was completed at the Centre for Fine Print Research (CFPR), University of West of England where Luke was a Senior Research Fellow.